CamoCatX/camocatx.github.io/about.md

 * Connecting Legacy Systems to Newer VoIP and Software Technologies.

 * Finding solutions for difficult or impossible IT/Software problems.
-Such as finding new solutions (that had never done before anywhere) for bypassing a closed-source proprietary legacy programming language limitations and finding workarounds for some programming language bugs.
+Such as finding new solutions (that had never done before anywhere) for bypassing some limitations of a closed-source proprietary legacy programming language and finding workarounds for some programming language bugs.
 I have solved _every_ important technical problem that was handed to me during my career.
 I believe:

 > Nothing is impossible in IT and Security and the only limitation is in our own Imagination!